oracle dba online, oracle database administration

 DUMPFILE=full.dmp LOGFILE=myfullexp.log JOB_NAME=myfullJob

 After some time, the DBA wants to stop this job temporarily.
 Then he presses CTRL+C to enter into interactive mode.
-Then he will get the Import> prompt where he can type interactive commands
+He will get the Import> prompt where he can type interactive commands

 Now he wants to stop this export job so he will type the following command